basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 #### Data Types

 One feature to always bear in mind when using Riak is [[Riak Data Types|Using Data Types]].
 If some or all of your data can be modeled in accordance with Riak Data Types, you might be able to streamline application development by using them as an alternative to key/value operations.
-To see if this feature might be a good fit for your application, we recommend checking out the following documentation:
+In some cases, it might even be worthwhile to transform your data modeling strategy in accordance with To see if this feature might be a good fit for your application, we recommend checking out the following documentation:

 * [[Data Types]]
 * [[Using Data Types]]